awsdocs/amazon-gamelift-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 To access the GameLift console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the GameLift resources in your AWS account\.
 If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.

 To ensure that those entities can still use the GameLift console, add an inline policy to users and groups with the following policy syntax\.
-For more information, see [Adding Permissions to a User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.
+For more information, see [Adding permissions to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.
 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API, such as players using game clients\.
 Instead, allow access to only the actions that match the API operation that you're trying to perform\.
 + Permissions required to use all GameLift console features: see inline policy syntax for administrators in [IAM policy examples for GameLift](gamelift-iam-policy-examples.md)\.

 ## Allow users to view their own permissions<a name="security_iam_id-based-policy-examples-view-own-permissions"></a>